245C.22 REVIEW AND ACTION ON A RECONSIDERATION REQUEST.

 direct contact with or access to persons receiving services.
 The commissioner's set aside of a

-disqualification is limited solely to the licensed program, applicant, or agency specified in the
+disqualification is limited solely to the licensed program, applicant, or agency specified in the set

-set aside notice under section
+aside notice under section

 , unless otherwise specified in the notice.
-For personal

 Subd.
 6. Recision of set aside.